 Hands should always be washed in a designated handwashing sink, not one that is used for food prep or dishwashing.

 Wash hands for no less than 20 seconds in water that is at least 100°F, or as hot as you can stand.
 Make sure to wash hands and arms and clean under fingernails and between fingers.
-Never use hand sanitizers in place of washing, only after you’ve washed with hot water and soap.
+Never use hand sanitizers in place of washing, but only as an option after you’ve washed with hot water and soap.

-Make sure employees maintain suitable nail lengths and properly cover any cuts or wounds.
+Make sure employees maintain trimmed fingernails and properly cover any cuts or wounds.

-Food handlers should not wear any jewelry on their hands or arms, except for plain band rings.
+Food handlers should not wear any jewelry on their hands or arms, except for plain ring bands.

-Aprons should be worn whenever prepping food, but should be removed whenever leaving the prep area (like when taking out the garbage or using the restroom).
+Aprons should be worn whenever preparing food but should be removed whenever leaving the prep area (such as when taking out the garbage or using the restroom).

 Keep the Pests Out

-Unfortunately, it's very likely that rodents and insects will be drawn to the smell of your restaurant's food and come in droves.
-Not only do rodents and other pests eat up your food supplies but they can also bring with them a wealth of health concerns and other dangers.
+Unfortunately, it's very likely that rodents and insects will be drawn to the smell of your restaurant's food.
+Not only do rodents and other pests eat up your food supply, but they can also bring with them a wealth of health concerns and other dangers.
 Plus, they're a major turnoff for customers and can result in a restaurant inspection failure.

-Here are a few pointers on keeping them out of your food and away from your restaurant:
+Here are a few pointers for keeping pests out of your food and away from your restaurant:

 Eliminate entry points.
 Make sure there are no holes in window screens or broken areas of door sweeps.
-Doors leading outside should also have self-closing hinges, and you should not have them propped open unsupervised when carrying things in or out through them.
-Walls should be checked as well – both inside and outside – for holes or cracks, and any that you find should be filled or covered.
-Keep an eye out for any telltale signs of visitors, such as droppings or evidence of chewing on wood or furnishings.
+Doors leading outside should also have self-closing hinges, and you should not have them propped open unsupervised.
+Walls should be checked as well — both inside and outside — for holes or cracks, and any that you find should be filled or covered.
+Keep an eye out for any telltale signs of unwanted visitors, such as droppings or evidence of chewed wood or furnishings.

-Prevent easy access to attractants.
+Prevent easy access for pests.
 Don’t give these visitors anything to find in the first place.
-Keep the floors and food preparation surfaces clear of crumbs or spillage, especially overnight, and store food in containers that seal tight.
+Keep the floors and food preparation surfaces clear of crumbs or spillage, especially overnight, and store food in containers that seal tightly.

 Reduce outdoor clutter.
 The outside of your restaurant needs to be kept clean as well.
-Use trash cans that have tight-fitting lids, and make sure any dumpsters out back are not near any rear entrances.
-Provide an open path near any doorway to discourage rodents, which prefer to sneak along amid clutter and structures that offer cover.
+Use trash cans that have tight-fitting lids, and make sure any dumpsters are not near the rear entrances.
+Provide an open path near any doorway to discourage rodents, who prefer to sneak amid clutter and structures that offer cover.
 If there's any vegetation nearby, trim it back so it can’t be used as a hidden approach to your door.

 Implement rodent control methods.
 Set traps in case any rodents or insects manage to get inside.
-Poisons and chemicals are not appropriate for areas where food is prepared, so look for glue traps that do not use poison.
-Open traps are also unwise, but there are traps that the glue boards can fit inside, which can then be reused again with a fresh board when the old one is discarded.
+Poisons and chemicals should not be used near areas where food is prepared, so look for glue traps that do not use poison.
+There are also traps that the glue boards can fit inside, which can then be reused again with a fresh board after the old one is discarded.

 Time to Ace Your Restaurant Inspection

-Follow these tips and you should be prepared and at ease when the inspector next comes calling.
+Follow these tips and you should be prepared and at ease when the inspector arrives.
 Remember to consult your local guidelines for the most accurate information.
-There may not be any prize or reward for passing your inspection with flying colors, but the high grade you receive will keep guests returning to your restaurant – and encourage new ones to visit.
+There may not be any prize or reward for passing your inspection with flying colors, but the high grade you receive will keep guests happily returning to your restaurant — and encourage new ones to visit.